 4. Do faculty members have the right to access diagnostic information regarding a student’s disability?

-5. As a faculty, how do I inform students in my classes about the services and accommodations DRC has to offer?
+5. As a faculty member, how do I inform students in my classes about the services and accommodations that the DRC has to offer?

 6. As a faculty member, am I required to provide the accommodations the DRC authorized?

-7. I have a student in class who told me he/she has a disability, but has not requested accommodations that I know of.
+7. I have a student in class who told me he/she/they have a disability, but has not requested accommodations that I know of.
 Am I still responsible for accommodations?